 What is a Guided Marketo Template?

 A Guided Marketo Template is a template that allows users to build landing pages within boundaries the template establishes.
 Unlike a free-form template; which is open to custom design on the fly.
 Guided Marketo templates provide flexibility but with a more streamlined consistent approach.
+It uses something called template variables.

 Part 1: The big picture and setting up variables